patrickhajali/blog/_posts/2024-02-13-neuro-data.md

 $$ H(z) = \prod_{i=1}^{N} \frac{b_{0,i} + b_{1,i}z^{-1} + b_{2,i}z^{-2}}{1 - a_{1,i}z^{-1} - a_{2,i}z^{-2}}$$

 Each second-order filter is referred to as a second-order section (SOS).
 This method is used to improve the numerical stability of the overall filter.
-High-order filters, combined with very large or small coefficients, can introduce significant rounding errors due to the finite-precision of floating point.
+High-order filters, combined with very large or small coefficients, can introduce significant rounding errors due to the finite-precision of floating point numbers, so it makes sense to decompose them into lower-order filters.

 The overall filter is the cascaded combination of these second-order sections.
 For $N=3$, applying the filter in the time-domain yields the following equations.